PayBas/RecentTopics/README.md

   - display parent forums in the row
   - only show unread topics
   - sort by topic start time, instead of last post time
+- UCP permissions and settings so users can choose their own preferences
 - Inherits all styling from regular "viewforum" templates
 - Tested on:
   - prosilver